lgandras/professional-services/tools/on-prem-traffic-stats/README.md

 ## Attributing Interconnect or VPN usage to specific service projects in Shared VPC

 In case of traffic flowing between the Google Cloud projects and on-premises networks, egress traffic towards on-premises is billed.
-If that traffic is captured and measured in the (landing zone `interconnect` project)[https://services.google.com/fh/files/misc/google-cloud-security-foundations-guide.pdf] (see page 33, "The example.com Dedicated Interconnect connection structure"), then the attribution to the service projects will be lost.
-So it is possible to determine which business unit or team generated the traffic only by inspecting IP ranges of the packets.
-In case if subnets in the Shared VPC are shared between multiple service projects (which is recommended approach to have larger subnets) - it is impossible to distinguish and attribute traffic based only on the IP address.
+If that traffic is captured and measured in the [landing zone `interconnect` project (see page 33, "The example.com Dedicated Interconnect connection structure")](https://services.google.com/fh/files/misc/google-cloud-security-foundations-guide.pdf), then the attribution to the service projects will be lost.
+It is still possible to determine which business unit or team generated the traffic only by inspecting IP ranges of the packets.
+In case if subnets in the Shared VPC are assigned to multiple service projects (which is a recommended approach to have larger subnets) - it is impossible to distinguish and attribute traffic based only on the IP address.

-To address this the VPC Flow Logs are collected in the Shared VPC host in each environment, where the full metadata is available.
-This allows to capture the project_id for the egress traffic, which later can be attributed to the customer project.
-On the other hand capturing only the IP ranges of the on-premises networks ensures that the amount of stored logs (and thus costs) is minimised.
+To address this limitation the VPC Flow Logs are collected in the Shared VPC host project in each environment, where the full metadata is available.
+This allows to capture the project_id for the egress traffic, which later can be attributed to the specific business unit or the team.

+To minimize amount and thus costs of the stored logs - only traffic towards the IP ranges of the on-premises networks is captured.

 ## Deployed resources